dylondark/cob-taylor-games/projectstandards.md

 ### Comments & Documentation
 - All .h and .cpp files should have a block comment at the top with the filename and short description of the file.
 - All functions should be documented with block comments in Doxygen style (description of function followed by description of parameters and return value if applicable) in both the h and cpp files.
+- Variables in class declarations should have a line comment preceding them (or a block comment if there is a lot to explain).
 - Chunks of code should have comments preceding them.
 - Classes should have a block comment preceding them (in the header file) explaining what the class is for and any other important information about it.